CodeWithEugene/SkillSync/README.md

 cp .env.example .env
 ```

-Edit `.env` and add your database URL and other credentials.
+Edit `.env` and add your Supabase database password.
+See `SUPABASE_SETUP.md` for detailed instructions.

 3. Set up the database:
 ```bash